Is Saving $1,000 a Month Good? A Clear Guide to Your Financial Future

 Long-term Compounding Example for $1,000 Savings per Month

-Saving $1,000 is good.
+Is $1000 in a savings account good?
+It is if you keep adding to it.
 Obviously, the longer you do it, the better.
-However, to know whether saving $1,000 per month is right for you, assess your goals and the timeline you have set for reaching them.
+However, to know whether saving $1k a month is right for you, assess your goals and your timeline for reaching them.